ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/index.md

 [podcast](https://podcast.ucsd.edu/watch/wi24/cse15l_a00), and hand in a scan/digital PDF of the handout to Gradescope before the next class.

+**I missed the late deadline for a lecture handout submission, what should I do?**

+You cannot submit a lecture handout after the beginning of the next lecture;
+move on and focus on getting to the next ones!

 **I missed lab, what should I do?**

 You cannot makeup missed lab credit (but have a few “allowed” misses).
 Make